 It’s been said that “There are two types of companies: those that have been hacked, and those who don’t yet know they have been hacked.”
 That’s how common it is.
-Whether it’s your competitors, professional cyber crooks, or even disgruntled employees, there are people in the world who could cause serious problems for your small business.
+Whether it’s your competitors, professional cyber crooks, or even disgruntled employees, there are people in the world who could cause serious problems for your business.
 A business IT security plan is necessary to thwart, or at least minimize, their malicious efforts.
 Ensuring you do the right testing on your software is crucial for protecting your business, such as doing penetration testing and other forms of testing for viruses and problems within your technology.

 What exactly is involved with an IT security plan?

-At Invision, we include the basics, such as firewall protection, a plan for mobile devices, data backups, and anti-malware software in our small business IT security plans.
+At Invision, we include the basics, such as firewall protection, a plan for mobile devices, data backups, and anti-malware software in our business IT security plans.
 From our offices in Lenexa, Kansas, our technicians then tailor the plan to your company’s workflow and industry requirements.
 These phone security statistics will show you why securing your network is incredibly important and can save a lot of hassle in the long run with your team.

 Firewall protection creates a barrier between your company’s data and those who will try to hack into it.
 It should protect both in-office and remote employees, and is highly recommended whether your workforce is mobile or not.
 Today, a majority of employees access company networks outside of the office whether they’re working from home or checking email standing in line at the coffee shop.

 A mobile device plan is extremely smart for businesses that allow employees to work using their own devices.
 Frankly, there are few businesses that don’t these days.
 This requires workers to apply a password policy to any mobile device that interacts with company data.
-You’ll be glad this feature is part of your larger IT security plan if, for example, an employee loses a phone or their tablet is stolen.
+You’ll be glad that a mobile security solution is part of your larger IT security plan if, for example, an employee loses a phone or their tablet is stolen.

 Data backups are a necessity in the event that your business does get hacked or suffers from a catastrophic event like flooding or fire.
 In these sorts of catastrophic events, it’s important that your business has things like hanging emergency exit signs positioned in strategic locations around the building.
 When data is backed up to the cloud, you won’t lose critical information and documents.
-A good small business IT security plan includes a process for up-to-date data backups that protect your spreadsheets, databases, financial files, and any other important documents.
+A good business IT security plan includes a process for up-to-date data backups that protect your spreadsheets, databases, financial files, and any other important documents.